 Students are invited to come up with their own ideas.
 Sometimes it is possible to join an existing research project as a research assistant or even co-author.

-Students should be able to perform sound empirical and/or theoretical analyses, have a good understanding of R (or Python, MATLAB, Mathematica, etc. whenever appropriate) and write in LaTeX (e.g., via Overleaf).
-Theses are expected to be written in English.
+Students should be able to perform sound empirical and/or theoretical analyses, have a good understanding of R (or Python, MATLAB, Mathematica, etc. whenever appropriate) and write preferably in LaTeX (e.g., via Overleaf).
+Master theses have to be written in English.